 9. Share assignments and resources

-You can toggle the “Manage on File Sharing” setting on the administration page to share worksheets, exercise files, and any other materials with employees as the session goes on:
+You can toggle the “Manage on File Sharing” setting on the administration page to share worksheets, exercise files, Linkedin pages, and any other materials with employees as the training program goes on.

-Get the best results from virtual training on RingCentral Video
+Get the best results from virtual training by using RingCentral Video

-Virtual training is often seen as the lesser method of traditional instruction.
-People argue that there’s a lack of “personal touch,” and miss the in-person atmosphere of a classroom or a seminar room.
+When compared to face-to-face learning, virtual training sessions are often seen as the lesser method of instruction.
+People argue that there’s a lack of “personal touch” with online instructor-led training and miss the in-person atmosphere of a classroom or a seminar room.

 🕹️ Get a hands-on look at how RingCentral works by booking a product tour: